kartoza/sawps/docs/src/user/manual/data-upload/online-form.md

 1. **Species detail**: First step of data upload online form `SPECIES DETAIL`.

-2. **Property detail**: Showing property details alog with the image.
+2. **Property detail**: Showing property details along with the image.

 3. **Scientific Name**: Select the scientific name of the species from the dropdown menu.
 This field is mandatory.